 Travel Management Planning Background Information

 The information gathered during the comment periods helped inform the route designation process that will help guide management of the roads and trails in the planning area for the next two decades, including which roads and trails are designated open, limited, or closed, including the designation of roads and trails for different types of travel.

-The travel management plan will incorporate the overall motorized and non-motorized commercial, administrative and recreational access to the planning area while protecting sensitive resources in accordance with statutory requirements.
-To achieve these goals, a balanced travel and transportation system consisting of designated routes will be created.
+The travel management plan incorporates the overall motorized and non-motorized commercial, administrative and recreational access to the planning area while protecting sensitive resources in accordance with statutory requirements.
+To achieve these goals, a balanced travel and transportation system consisting of designated routes was created.

-The BLM’s Travel Management Plan will address different types of travel on BLM lands, from hiking and horseback riding to motorcycles and off-highway vehicles.
-It will address which routes should be open to certain uses, which should be closed, and whether new routes should be developed.
+The BLM’s Travel Management Plan addresses different types of travel on BLM lands, ranging from hiking and horseback riding to motorcycles and off-highway vehicles.
+It addresses which routes should be open to certain uses, which should be closed, and whether new routes should be developed.

 The Planning Process

 The BLM must comply with a myriad of federal and state laws and regulations, as well as case law established by court decisions.
 Just a few of the many federal laws and regulations with which agencies must comply include:

-In complying with these requirements as part of travel management planning, BLM must identify "designations" for both areas and routes.
+In complying with these requirements as part of travel management planning, the BLM identified "designations" for both areas and routes.
 These designations fall into the categories of "open", "closed" or "limited".

 Route and area designations help us meet area-specific management goals and provide the public with a greater understanding of the areas and routes upon which they may freely travel, the areas and routes where their access may be limited or restricted, and the reasoning for these designations.